poseidonjm/pyMorphoILV/README.md

 # Userspace Morpho ILV Driver

-ILV protocol implementation in python to communicate with fingerprint readers from userspcae using PyUSB
+ILV protocol implementation in python to communicate with fingerprint readers from userspace using PyUSB

 ## Supported operations
 - [x] Get info